 The feature photo for Southsea Folk comes from The Southsea Snapper whose style of snapping parts of Southsea and Portsmouth has won the hearts of the city!

 I caught up with Carlos to grill him a little on photography and that photo I chose for the feature.

 I have always been interested in photography, but this has always been just a self-taught hobby.
-As a teenager, I learnt basic edition skills and started to carry an entry-level camera everywhere.
-I always prefered street photography, keeping an eye for unusual scenes or random incidents within public places.
+As a teenager, I learned basic edition skills and started to carry an entry-level camera everywhere.
+I always preferred street photography, keeping an eye for unusual scenes or random incidents within public places.

 Have you always used the same photographic equipment?

 A few years ago, I decided to sell my camera and lenses, and use exclusively my smartphone for snapping, editing and sharing.
 There are so many things happening around, but some scenes only last a few seconds.
 That’s what I am most interested in capturing.
 Most of the shots are captured, edited, and uploaded within minutes.
 Some will think they’re over-edited and too unrealistic, others will find the style interesting and unique.
 This town is full of amazing photographers so luckily there are great accounts to follow to suit everyone’s taste!